vegaprotocol/vega-market-sim/README.md

     -  `pipenv install /path/from/pipenv/to/vega-market-sim`
  -  Then run your environment

+### Setup if you're using `conda` as your python package manager

+1. Create a new conda environment, perhaps call it `sim` as in `conda create -n sim python=3.10`.
+2. Activate the new environment `conda activate sim`
+3. Clone the repo into `mypath/vega-market-sim` and run `make` there.
+4. Use `conda install *` to install `pytest, numpy, requests, toml, grpcio, googleapis-common-protos, pynacl, inflection, conda-build, jupyter` with `*` being a substitute for any of the names.
+5. Run `pytest -s tests/integration/test_trading.py` from `mypath/vega-market-sim`.
+This should pass; if not one of the steps above didn't work.
+6. You now want to be able to use the `vega-market-sim` even from other directories, to that end run `conda develop mypath/vega-market-sim`.
+7. Optional: to have UI, run `make ui`.

 ### UI

 Building the console UI is not a necessary component, but can be useful for visualising the state of the Vega service.
 In order to do this: